Average Credit Card Debt: Statistics and Solutions

-The other side of the coin to cutting costs is to increase your income.
+Once you've whittled your expenses down as much as possible, consider ways to increase your income.
 Can you take an evening or weekend job until your credit card debt is gone?
 Is there an extra room in the house or garage to rent?
 Do you have a skill that lends itself to freelancing?
 And when was the last time you got a raise?
-Now is the perfect time to ask for a raise at work.
+Now is the perfect time to ask for one.
 It never hurts to conduct a search for a higher paying job either.

 From time to time, many people come into an unexpected windfall via a gift, tax refund, or inheritance.
 Use this money to pay off that credit card debt.
-You'll breathe easier and put a smile on your face.
+You'll breathe much easier than if you blow it all on a luxury item.

 The point is, with a bit of creativity and an eye toward cutting expenses and increasing income, you can melt that credit card debt away faster that you may have thought.